 Dealing with serious injuries on the fireline can add even more stress to our hectic work environment.
 In the event a fireline accident occurs, adherence to the following principles is important to insure an adequate and appropriate response is made.

 - Before entering the scene, determine whether it is safe to approach.
 Look for hazards as well as what may have happened.
 It may be necessary to move the patient or to make the area safe before doing an assessment.

 - Provide first aid and assess the extent of the injuries.

 - Make contact with your supervisor.
-Depending on the complexity of the fire, that could be your crew boss, the Division Supervisor, the Incident Commander, or even dispatch.
+Depending on the complexity of the fire, that could be your Crew Boss, Division Supervisor, Incident Commander, or even dispatch.
 If your fire has a medical plan, follow the plan.